Imani Perry

 Likewise, the writers gathered here (Imani Perry, Amandine Nana, Rhya Marlene Moffitt, Angelique Rosales Salgado, Rikki Byrd, as well as Daria and I), and the artists we weave worlds of language around (Lorna Simpson, Torkwase Dyson, vanessa german, Harmony Holiday, Lauren Halsey, Tiff Massey, American Artist, and Kelela) inflect our horizon of contemporary cultural production with incandescent lightning rods that electrify our impulses toward cultivating the insurgent imaginations we need to survive amidst an ongoing condition wherein “there is no end to what a living world will demand of you.”
 Each of the writers holding hands across this table of contents and those they've chosen to build relation with through the page continue this legacy of grappling earnestly with what our living requires.
 We hope that the prophesying encountered in this issue can focus the direction of and guide that adaptation as well.

-In response to Butler's complaint, we maintain that experimental arts writing and cultural criticism can serve as one wrench in the operations of those “would-be leaders” who abide by the logics that feed the mouth of fascism.
-Here, we corroborate Mandy Harris Williams's essay “ Critique as Care ,” in which she states: “Critique holds fascism as its enemy. … With social and political criticism out of the way, fascism is left to flourish.”
-We hope you will engage with this issue basked in a solicitude for the worlds attuned to regard, civic responsibility, and mutual dependence from which Harris Williams's and Butler's statements, and those found in each of these contributions, emerge.
+To this end, we corroborate Mandy Harris Williams's essay Critique as Care ,” in which she states: “Critique holds fascism as its enemy. … With social and political criticism out of the way, fascism is left to flourish.”
+We maintain that experimental arts writing and cultural criticism can serve as one wrench in the operations of those “would-be leaders” who abide by the logics that feed the mouth of extractionist paradigms.
+We hope this issue attunes you to the regard, civic responsibility, and mutual dependence from which both Harris Williams's and Butler's statements, and those found in each of these contributions, emerge.

 Colophon